Ed. Note: Updated January 4, 2021

 At the end of some lecture sessions, Holz will share with you his personal adaptations to the GTO strategy.
 He will explain how he adjusts his playing style to exploit his opponents, which gives you the tools to do so yourself.
 This is where I feel there’s a lot of the value in Pokercode.
 You can learn GTO poker from many different coaching websites, but Fedor Holz sharing his personal tips, tricks, and exploits is something else and felt incredible to watch.
 Watching those videos on the train where he explains how he personally adapts gave me the feeling that I needed to cover up the screen on my laptop.
 It felt as if I was watching porn on the train and no one else should be allowed to see what was on my screen.

 This is also the point where the videos begin getting longer; few of them are shorter than 10 minutes at this point.
-Within the Pokercode training course itself, the videos are labeled as easy, medium, and hard.
+Within the Pokercode Ultimate MTT Training Ground, the videos are labeled as easy, medium, and hard.
 All of these post-flop sections are labeled hard, and I understand why.
 There are lots of charts and Fedor presents multiple situations where we can choose to deviate from GTO strategy.

 Fedor tackles short-stacked examples, deep stacked examples, looser opponents, tighter opponents, and more.
 Ranges are examined thoroughly, as well as where and how we can decide to deviate from optimal play.
 I managed to get through the first video, but the next ones made my head spin.
 Video is the optimal medium, and the Pokercode lessons are extremely well-produced, but it really takes maximum concentration to try and keep up with Fedor as he goes through the charts and different situations.
 (I guess if this were easy, everyone would be beasting tournaments and winning millions, right?)